ourlifeloop/marketing/src/cms/training-faqs/how-do-i-create-a-new-display.md

 ---
 question: How do I create a new display?
-answer: On the left-hand side, click on the "Displays" button.
+answer: On the left-hand side, click on the "Displays" tab.
 Click on the "+ New Display” button on the top right-hand side.
 This will open a new blank display.
 To learn more about creating a new display, please watch the video above "How to Create your Display in LifeLoop."
 isMobile: false